Troubleshooting Captive Portal¶

 In some cases, Apple devices will not automatically prompt for a Captive Portal login or test for its presence if the wireless network uses encryption.
 In these cases, manually open a browser and navigate to an HTTP site to get the login redirect.

-Some users have had to add www.apple.com
+Some users have had to add www.apple.com to their allowed hostnames so that Apple’s call to their test page succeeds.

-Port Forwards Behind Portal Only Work When Target Logs In¶
+Port Forwards Behind Portal Only Work When Target Logs In

 This is a side effect of how the portal operates.
 No traffic is allowed to reach a host behind the portal unless it has been authenticated or passed through the portal.
 If a port forward must always work to a device behind the portal, then it must be setup to bypass the portal with either a Pass-through MAC entry (MAC Address Control) or an Allowed IP Address entry (Allowed IP Address) to allow traffic To the target.

-Captive Portal Rules¶
+Captive Portal Rules

-for information on other tables, these
+See /etc/inc/captiveportal.inc for information on other anchors and rules.

 See also